Dynamic, mobile-friendly customer survey app for Android

 When a user gives a specific answer to a question, it prompts an additional question card.
 This will be dismissed if the user changes his prior response

-The list scrolls to bring the current question in focus, thereby saving user effort.
+The list scrolls to bring the current question in focus, thereby saving user effort to scroll.

 - Progress Bar

 Clearly indicates current and pending progress to the user.

 Architecture — MVP (Model View Presenter)

 Responsive Forms using RxJava